DaniStoilova/DaniStoilova/README.md

 ### Hi there, I'm Daniela👋

-- :telescope: 🌱 I’m currently studying for Java Web Developer.
+ 🌱 I’m currently studying for Java Web Developer.

 - 🔭 I’m have been involved in Java, JavaScript, HTML, CSS.